christophgil/ZIPsFS/README.md

 Author: Christoph Gille

-Current status: Testing and Bug fixing
+Current status: Testing and Bug fixing.
+Already running very busy for several weeks without interruption.

 If ZIPsFS crashes, please send the stack-trace together with the source code you were using.

 # Use case - Archive of mass spectrometry files